mydataglobal/declaration/1.0/DE/index.markdown

 ### 3.4 PORTABILITY: zugung und Wiederverwendung

-Die Portierbarkeit von personal data, that allows individuals to obtain and reuse their personal data for their eigenen Zwecke purposes und zwischen verschiedenen diensten, ist der Schlüssel to make the shift from data in closed silos to data which become reusable resources.
+Die Portierbarkeit von Personalen Daten, that allows individuals to obtain and reuse their personal data for their eigenen Zwecke purposes und zwischen verschiedenen diensten, ist der Schlüssel to make the shift from data in closed silos to data which become reusable resources.
 Data portability should not be merely a legal right, but combined with practical means.

 We want to empower individuals to **effectively port their personal data**, both by downloading it auf ihre eigenen Geräte, and by transmitting it to other services.
 We intend to help Data Sources make these data available sicher und einfach, in einer strukturieren, allgemein üblichen und maschinenlesbaren Format.
 This applies to all personal data regardless of the rechtliche Grundlage (Vertrag, consent, legitimate interest, etc.) of Datensammlung, with possible exceptions for enriched data.